C0ntroller/Autocheck-corona-ergebnis.de/README.md

 # corona-ergebnis.de Checker

-A simple script which will automatically tell you if results are in and if that is the result.
+A simple script which will tell you if results are in and if thats the case the result.

 ## Requirements